-- Admin staff to print class lists and place in emergency file at the beginning of each day - Fire Wardens are: Allison Johnston, Anthony Blake, Jackie Davison, Wendy Clarkson, Sarah Herdman, Lorraine Scott, Russell Lax, Elle Wright, Amy Wright. - In the event of a fire alarm class teachers to take students out of nearest exit and make their way to Astro turf immediately.
+- In the event of a fire alarm class teachers to take students out of nearest exit and make their way to Astro turf immediately.
 Once there, students will line up in tutor group order.
-Pastoral Leaders/SLT to supervise. - James Castling will coordinate the evacuation from the Astroturf
+Pastoral Leaders/SLT to supervise. - Jill Dodd (Data Controller) will coordinate the evacuation from the Astroturf - Form tutors to take registers - Incident Controller (Joanne Woods) will proceed to the alarm panel and await instruction.
+Attendance team to open KS4 gates immediately and outer gates to allow emergency vehicle access.

-- Form tutors to take registers - Head teacher will proceed to the alarm panel and await instruction.
-Attendance team to open KS4 gates immediately and outer gates to allow emergency vehicle access. - Science staff and DT staff to isolate equipment - Fire wardens will sweep their allocated area and report to James Castling via radio - Jackie Davison (in absence Tracey Evans) will take class registers, staff list and visitor list to the astro turf - Jackie Davison (in absence Tracey Evans) to report any missing staff or visitors to James Castling - Form tutors will take register of students and report any missing students to Amy O'Donnell (in absence Allison Johnston) - Amy O'Donnell will locate or confirm reason for absence.
-Missing student names will be given to James Castling by Amy O'Donnell - James Castling will relay missing student information for Fire Service who will be in attendance with Headteacher/J Woods.
+- Science staff and DT staff to isolate equipment - Fire wardens will sweep their allocated area and report to Data Controller via radio - Jackie Davison (in absence Tracey Evans) will take class registers, staff list and visitor list to the astro turf - Jackie Davison (in absence Tracey Evans) to report any missing staff or visitors to Jill Dodd - Form tutors will take register of students and report any missing students to Amy O'Donnell (in absence Allison Johnston) - Amy O'Donnell will locate or confirm reason for absence.
+Missing student names will be given to Jill Dodd by Amy O'Donnell - Jill Dodd will relay missing student information for Fire Service who will be in attendance with J Woods.